 from a functionality point of view, providing a measure of the quality of the application and ensuring it provides the functions expected by the user

 from a UI point of view, ensuring that the user interface is both easy to understand and utilize whilst at the same time maximizing the conversion rate, which includes ergonomics, browsing, ease of use, comprehensibility, etc.

 from a technical point of view, enabling the detection of those anomalies (or bugs) that cause the greatest annoyance/hindrance to the users

 from a performance point of view, ensuring that the perceived performance (response time and workload capacity) is conformant with users' expectations

 and finally, from the point of view of the product itself: users are given the opportunity to express their opinions about what you are offering them, i.e. the price, the services, the aesthetics, etc. All this has a measurable impact on both your brand and your business.

-They may look like user tests, but they're not
+They may look like user tests, but do a different job